-4.1 The Chief Financial Officer is responsible for advising on the target level of reserves that the MIJB would aim to hold, known as the prudential target figure.
+4.1 The Chief Financial Officer is responsible for advising on the targeted optimum levels of reserves that the MIJB would aim to hold, known as the prudential target figure.
 The MIJB, based on this advice, should then approve the appropriate reserve strategy as part of the budget process.